timoh6/TCrypto/README.markdown

 [![Build Status](https://secure.travis-ci.org/timoh6/TCrypto.png)](http://travis-ci.org/timoh6/TCrypto)

-TCrypto is a simple and flexible PHP 5.3+ key-value storage library.
+TCrypto is a simple and flexible PHP 5.3+ in-memory key-value storage library.
 By default, a cookie will be used as a storage backend.

 TCrypto has been designed from the ground up with security in mind.
 Safe algorithms